th2-net/th2-common-j/README.md

     * --dictionariesDir - path to the directory which contains files with the encoded dictionaries
     * --prometheusConfiguration - path to json file with configuration for prometheus metrics server
     * --boxConfiguration - path to json file with boxes configuration and information
-    * -c/--configs - folder with json files for schemas configurations with special names:
+    * -c/--configs - folder with json files for schemas configurations with special names.
+      If you doesn't specify -c/--configs common factory uses configs from the `th2.common.configuration-directory` environment variable or default path (`/var/th2/config/*`)

     1. rabbitMq.json - configuration for RabbitMQ
     2. mq.json - configuration for MessageRouter